pluniak/ocrd/README.md

 ```

 ## Run app locally
-You can run the app locally as a Web Server or inside a Jupyter Notebook.
+After activating the virtual environment, you can run the app locally as a Web Server or inside a Jupyter Notebook.
 ### Web Server
 Execute this script from CLI:
 ```bash